The major is administered by the area of Clinical Laboratory Science in the School of Health Sciences and Wellness .

 - Achieve scores at levels equal or greater than the national average on the American Society of Clinical Pathology (ASCP) National Board of Certification (BOC) Examination

-Includes the academic program (98-103 on-campus credits) and the clinical practicum (26 off-campus credits).
+Includes the academic program (a minimum of 64 on-campus credits) and the clinical practicum (26 off-campus credits).

 Note: Required courses marked ** below have Math prerequisites.
 Depending on your placement score, additional courses may be required.